Assignment: Create a narrative based on ethnographic research conducted throughout the semester with a community

 Assignment: Digital Narrative Final Project

-The Digital Narratives Final Project is an opportunity for you to choose a tool, skill, or approach to narrative that you have explored or become curious about through this class.
+The Digital Narratives Final Project is an opportunity for students to choose a tool, skill, or approach to narrative that they have explored or become curious about through this class.
 The idea of this project is to use the tools you have learned in the class, to push your own exploration of a narrative idea or concept.
-While this project is open-ended with regard to the subject matter you choose to explore and the technical production techniques you choose to employ, you must develop a script or storyboard for your project, and employ high quality production and post-production tools and techniques.
+While this project is open-ended with regard to the subject matter explored and production techniques employed, students must develop a script or storyboard for their project, and employ high quality production and post-production tools and techniques.

 Our initial premise was a simple, narrative-driven comedy piece set in a hospital.
 I produced two scripts based on this concept over the span of four days, and after discussion with Lesha, neither was deemed usable.
 The gags weren’t landing, the characters lacked depth, and overall, they just wouldn’t have made for very good films.
 Scheduling conflicts had prevented us from sitting down and plotting the sketch out together in any real detail before that point, and when we finally were able to meet, we agreed that we would have to have a finished script by the end of the night, no matter what.
 I lost faith in my ability to write that original concept, and we decided that – for the next two hours – I would write whatever came to mind, whatever might be usable for Lesha as a visual storytelling piece, and which would be fun for both of us to dedicate our remaining week to.